Format: Articles & Briefs

 A Journalist’s Resource Guide to Reporting on Science, Health, and Medicine

-The guide includes frequently asked questions about medical research, some questions to help journalists consider the science and ethics of medical research, and useful resources.
+The guide includes useful resources to address frequently asked questions about the science and ethics of medical research.

 Just One Health Project ECHO: Advancing Health and Justice